.

 FAQs about Samet Nangshe

-a.
-No, Samet Nangshe is in Phang Nga Province, about 25 km past the Sarasin Bridge.
+A. No, Samet Nangshe is in Phang Nga Province, about 25 km past the Sarasin Bridge.
 It takes about 2 hours to drive from Patong Beach or 44 km from Phuket Airport.

-a.
-Beyond Skywalk Nangshi is a resort that opened in 2023, just 580 metres from Samet Nangshe Viewpoint.
+A. Beyond Skywalk Nangshi is a resort that opened in 2023, just 580 metres from Samet Nangshe Viewpoint.
 It features Thailand’s highest glass-floored skywalk at 80 metres above sea level.
 The resort has 57 rooms, an infinity pool, and two restaurants.
 Skywalk admission is 500 Baht for non-guests.

-a.
-Samet Nangshe Viewpoint is open daily from 5 am to 10 pm.
+A. Samet Nangshe Viewpoint is open daily from 5 am to 10 pm.
 Pickup trucks to the top start running at 5 am, so you can arrive early for sunrise photography.

 4.5/5 - (85 votes)